cdktf/cdktf-provider-aws/docs/route53ProfilesAssociation.python.md

 A string that can be [parsed as a duration](https://pkg.go.dev/time#ParseDuration) consisting of numbers and unit suffixes, such as "30s" or "2h45m".
 Valid time units are "s" (seconds), "m" (minutes), "h" (hours).
 Setting a timeout for a Delete operation is only applicable if changes are saved into state before the destroy operation occurs.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/aws/5.72.1/docs/resources/route53profiles_association#delete Route53ProfilesAssociation#delete}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/aws/5.73.0/docs/resources/route53profiles_association#delete Route53ProfilesAssociation#delete}

 ---

-###### `read`<sup>Optional</sup> <a name="read" id="@cdktf/provider-aws.route53ProfilesAssociation.Route53ProfilesAssociation.putTimeouts.parameter.read"></a>
+###### `update`<sup>Optional</sup> <a name="update" id="@cdktf/provider-aws.route53ProfilesAssociation.Route53ProfilesAssociation.putTimeouts.parameter.update"></a>

 - *Type:* str

 A string that can be [parsed as a duration](https://pkg.go.dev/time#ParseDuration) consisting of numbers and unit suffixes, such as "30s" or "2h45m".
 Valid time units are "s" (seconds), "m" (minutes), "h" (hours).
-Read operations occur during any refresh or planning operation when refresh is enabled.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/aws/5.72.1/docs/resources/route53profiles_association#read Route53ProfilesAssociation#read}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/hashicorp/aws/5.73.0/docs/resources/route53profiles_association#update Route53ProfilesAssociation#update}

 ---